JeffKwasha/hachit/README.md

     return count

 doc={'name':'whitelist',	# a Doc's name is it's api path.
-    'inputs': {             # Here we use a dict to define a single input.
+    'inputs': [{            # Here we use a dict to define a 'csv' input.
         'type': 'csv'       # currently HACHIT supports 'REST'ful web apis and 'csv' files

         # a unique name is required.
 This prevents duplicates and allows re-use